SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/firmware/README.txt

 3 - select
 4 - start

-If you have an NTT Data Pad, 1, 2, 3, 4 map to 1, 2, 3, 4 on the NTT Data Pad's numeric keypad.
+If you have a Super Famicom NTT Data Keypad, 1, 2, 3, 4 map to 1, 2, 3, 4 on the Super Famicom NTT Data Keypad's numeric keypad.

 Using it: